yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ## Hacks History

-The CREAM hack in 2021 proved that without proper care, an attacker could trick the lending market into thinking they have far larger position than reality.
+The [CREAM hack in 2021](https://github.com/yearn/yearn-security/blob/master/disclosures/2021-10-27.md) proved that without proper care, an attacker could trick the lending market into thinking they have a far larger position than reality.
 This led to a tragic $130M loss for the protocol.
 Technical reference: https://mudit.blog/cream-hack-analysis/

 ## Oracle Safety and PricePerShare Calculations